IgniteUI/igniteui-docfx/en/components/simple-combo.md

 export class AppModule {}
 ```

-Then, in the template, you should bind the [igx-simple-combo]({environment:angularApiUrl}/classes/igxsimplecombocomponent.html) with some data.
+Then, in the template, you should bind the [igx-simple-combo]({environment:angularApiUrl}/classes/igxsimplecombocomponent.html) to some data.

 ```typescript
 export class MySimpleComboComponent implements OnInit {